Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening

 Denote

 and

 Then from Lemma 7 and 8 and (9) of \cite{vinogradova2015estimation}, under \ref{ass:C_diag}, we have

-From \ref{ass:Gaussian}, $\zb_n$ can be a real or complex vector.
-But because the proof is similar for both cases, we only gives the proof in detail for the complex case, and list the differences between two cases to ease the adaption for the real case.
-We assume now that $\zb_n$ are complex, and unitary invariant, that is, $\zb_n$ are complex Gaussian or uniformly distributed on the complex sphere.
-Let $\sigma_1\ge \sigma_2 \ge \dots \ge \sigma_M$ be the eigenvalues of $\Qb_M(\theta)$ (attention that $\Qb_M(\theta)$ need not be positive semi-definite).
-By the unitary invariance of $\zb_n$, we have
+From \ref{ass:Gaussian}, $\zb_n^\tran$ can be a real or complex vector.
+We only give the complete proof for the complex case, and list the differences between real and complex cases to ease the adaption for the real case.
+Thus, let us first assume that $\zb_n^\tran$ are complex Gaussian or uniformly distributed on the complex sphere.
+Let $\sigma_1\ge \sigma_2 \ge \dots \ge \sigma_M$ be the eigenvalues of $\Qb_M(\theta)$ (Warning: $\Qb_M(\theta)$ may be indefinite).
+By the unitary invariance of $\zb_n^\tran$, we have